Neutron-capture elements record the ordered chemical evolution of the disc over time: Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc

-To validate that we do not obtain similarly good fits when we fix the Chempy parameters, we show in Fig~\ref{abundance_chempy} the predicted abundances output from fitting the data within the same chemical cells, adopting a fixed value of the high mass slope of the IMF ($\alpha_{\mathrm{IMF}}$ = --2.29).
-It is evident that the Chempy model is unable to well fit the observed abundances when fixing this key model parameter.
+To validate that we do not obtain similarly good fits when we fix the Chempy parameters, we show in Fig~\ref{abundance_chempy} the predicted abundances outputted from fitting the observed ([Fe/H], [Mg/Fe], [Ba/Fe], age) data within the same chemical cells, adopting a fixed value of the high mass slope of the IMF ($\alpha_{\mathrm{IMF}}$ = --2.29).
+It is evident that the Chempy model is unable to fit and optimize the GCE model parameters as well when fixing the $\alpha_{\mathrm{IMF}}$ parameter, indicating that the Chempy model requires this parameter to vary in order to match the observed chemical abundances.